MilesRamsey/party/_includes/intro-text.md

   <h3>What to expect?</h3>

   <ul>
+  <li>The rooftop will be open with heaters, but it might be a little chilly.</li>
   <li>I've got a well stocked liquor cabinent, but if there's anything specific you want to drink bring it.</li>
-  <li>The rooftop will be open with heaters, but it might be a little chilly.</li>
+  <li>There'll also be hot toddies and warm apple cider</li>
   <li>If you got any questions let me know.</li>
   </ul>